The PHN has a commitment to strong, effective governance.

 Grant has held executive roles and directorships in several ASX-listed national and state organisations spanning law, property, risk, franchising, finance, tourism, economic development and training.

 MBBS, Dip RANZCOG

-Fiona has worked as a GP on the Sunshine Coast since 2008.
-She is a passionate advocate for primary health care and has been closely involved in improving healthcare delivery through her involvement at local and state government levels.
+Fiona has worked as a GP on the Sunshine Coast since 1998.
+She is a passionate advocate for primary health care and maintains involvement in GP education, practice improvement and primary healthcare program improvement and innovation.